Teresita Bellido

 OverviewAI-generated summary

-Teresita Bellido's research focuses on bone and musculoskeletal health, with a particular emphasis on the role of osteocytes in bone diseases.
-Her work investigates the signaling functions of osteocytes and their contribution to conditions such as diabetes-induced bone disease and multiple myeloma.
-She has received federal funding from the NIH for studies on glucocorticoid-induced atrophy in bone and muscle, and for research into the contribution of osteocytes to the musculoskeletal effects of multiple myeloma.
-Bellido also leads a research group and is an active member of the ARA Academy, recognized as a high-impact researcher with a significant publication record and citation count.
+Teresita Bellido's research focuses on the cellular and molecular mechanisms underlying bone and musculoskeletal diseases.
+Her work investigates the role of osteocytes as signaling cells and their contribution to conditions such as diabetes-induced bone disease and multiple myeloma.
+Bellido has received federal funding for several projects, including a $331,057 NIH/NIAMS grant to study glucocorticoid-induced atrophy in bone and muscle, and a $454,799 NIH/NCI grant as Co-PI to examine the contribution of osteocytes to the musculoskeletal effects of multiple myeloma.
+She also received funding from the NSF for workshops on musculoskeletal biology.

 Metrics